jhoblitt/puppet-zeromq/README.md

 Description
 -----------

-This module will install the [`zeromq`](http://zeromq.org/) library and header packages.
-Only operating systems that have packages for at least the `zermq` version 3+ API are supported.
+This module will install the [`zeromq`](http://zeromq.org/), also commonly called `zmq` or `0mq`, library and header packages.
+Only operating systems that have packages for at least the `zeromq` version 3+ API are supported.
 Version 3 packages will be installed by default but if your operating system has version 4 package(s), they may optionally be specified.

 Usage